plclub/cbpv-effects-coeffects/artifact-overview.md

 make[1]: Leaving directory 'home/arch/cbpv-effects-coeffects'
 ```

-## Evaluating the Artifact Reusibility
+## Evaluating the Artifact Reusability

 Checking the proofs requires the Coq Proof Assistant, version 8.19.2.

-Extending the development with any changes to the syntax requires the Autosubst 2 tool to regenerate the syntax
+Extending the development requires the Autosubst 2 tool to regenerate the syntax
 files.
 All syntax files needed for the languages described in the paper are
 already included in the distribution and do not need to be recreated.
 (The
 commands `make` and `make clean` do not regenerate or remove these files